 Are there any side effects with Enbrel or other drugs in this class that Mickelson needs to watch out for?

 Paget: These drugs do increase risk of infections, and that needs to be watched very carefully.

 Does psoriatic arthritis increase Mickelson's risk for any other diseases?

 Mickelson said he saw a doctor when the pain became so bad he couldn't walk.
 When should a person see a doctor?

 Paget: Talk to your internist and ask for a referral to a rheumatologist if you have been experiencing persistent pain, stiffness, and fatigue for more than a few weeks that can't be explained by weekend warrior activity or overuse and is limiting your function and affecting your life.

-SOURCES: Brian Halpern, MD, sports medicine doctor, Hospital for Special Surgery, New York City.
+Stephen A. Paget, MD, rheumatologist, the Inflammatory Arthritis Center, Hospital for Special Surgery, New York City.